Mass-varying neutrino in light of cosmic microwave background and weak lensing

-We study and constraint Mass-Varying Neutrino models using present and future available data.
-In these models, dark energy is a self-interacting scalar field directly coupled to neutrinos.
-We investigate two different potentials and both positive and negative coupling parameter $\beta$.
-This corresponds to increasing or decreasing neutrino mass, respectively.
-We explore couplings up to $|\beta|\lesssim 5$.
-In the case of the exponential potential, we find upper limits on $\omega_\nu<0.004$ at 2-$\sigma$ level.
-In the case of the inverse power law potential the null coupling can be excluded with more than 2-$\sigma$ significance, the limits on the coupling being $\beta>3$ for the increasing neutrino mass and $\beta<-1.5$ for the decreasing mass case.
-This is a clear sign of a preference for higer couplings.
-When including a prior on the neutrino mass today the upper limits on the coupling become $|\beta|<3$ at 2-$\sigma$ level for the exponential potential.
-Finally, we present Fisher forecast using the tomographic weak lensing from the Euclid-like experiment, also in combination with the CMB temperature and polarization spectra from the Planck-like mission.
-If considered alone, lensing data is very efficient in constraining $\omega_\nu$, giving a signal of a non-null neutrino mass with high significance.
-There is, however, a strong degeneracy in the $\beta$-$\omega_\nu$ plane.
-When the two data sets are combined, the latter degeneracy remains, but the zero $\beta$ value can be excluded at more than 2-$\sigma$.
+\abstract {} {We aim to constrain mass-varying neutrino models using large scale structure observations and produce forecast for the Euclid survey.} {We investigate two models with different scalar field potential and both positive and negative coupling parameters $\beta$.
+These parameters correspond to growing or decreasing neutrino mass, respectively.
+We explore couplings up to $|\beta|\lesssim 5$.} {In the case of the exponential potential, we find an upper limit on $\Omega_\nu h^2<0.004$ at 2-$\sigma$ level.
+In the case of the inverse power law potential the null coupling can be excluded with more than 2-$\sigma$ significance; the limits on the coupling are $\beta>3$ for the growing neutrino mass and $\beta<-1.5$ for the decreasing mass case.
+This is a clear sign for a preference of higher couplings.
+When including a prior on the present neutrino mass the upper limit on the coupling becomes $|\beta|<3$ at 2-$\sigma$ level for the exponential potential.
+Finally, we present a Fisher forecast using the tomographic weak lensing from an Euclid-like experiment and we also consider the combination with the cosmic microwave background (CMB) temperature and polarisation spectra from a Planck-like mission.
+If considered alone, lensing data is more efficient in constraining $\Omega_\nu$ with respect to CMB data alone.
+There is, however, a strong degeneracy in the $\beta$-$\Omega_\nu h^2$ plane.
+When the two data sets are combined, the latter degeneracy remains, but the errors are reduced by a factor $\sim2$ for both parameters.} {}